dmccuk/galaxy-test/README.md

 =========

 dmccuk.local_facts is an Ansible role that gives you a framework to implement local facts within your server environment.
- * No pacjages are installed
+ * No packages are installed
- * Create a local /etc/ansible/facts.d/local.fact file
+ * Creates a local /etc/ansible/facts.d/local.fact file
  * runs a script to collect facts and adds them to the local.fact file.
  * Example: Creates a local /tmp/local_facts file containg some of the custom facts.
+ * Example AWS fact creation can be found in files/customFactSetup.sh

+Edit as required.

 Installation
 ===========